-Derived Field Generation Execution Strategies
+Derived Field Generation: Execution Strategies for Multiple Hardware Architectures

 Computation is an ever-growing, ever-advancing field.
 Systems developed in the next decade will be as much as 1,000 times faster than the petascale systems of the past decade.
 System architectures are also growing more diverse and difficult to predict, so the strategies used for writing code and running simulations on these machines need to diversify as well.
 Leveraging increased processing power from future computers will require the flexibility to run applications on diverse hardware architectures composed of graphics processing units (GPUs), multi-core central processing units (CPUs), or a combination of both.